MiaGobble/seam-docs/docs/getting-started.md

 ### Seam is not yet fully released as a 1.0 resource
 I (Mia/iGottic) am managing fixes, changes, and more by myself over time to ensure Seam is in good shape.

-Seam *should* be safe for production use, but be weary that you can have unexpected edge-case issues at any time.
+Seam might be safe for production use, but be weary that you can have unexpected edge-case issues at any time.
 If this happens, let me know as soon as possible so I can fix it.
-As development continues, Seam may or may not also get major changes that breaks previous code.
+As development continues, Seam may or may not also get major changes that is not compatible with previous versions.
 I'll do my best to prevent this from happening, but I can not guarantee anything.

 This means that you can expect features to be added, removed, or changed at any time.

-Again, though, it should be okay to use, and major issues are unlikely to happen at this point in development.

-Thanks for the read, now go have fun with your UI 😃
+Thanks for the read, now go have fun with your UI!

 :::